web-codegrammer/Simple-Discord-bot/README.md

 # Simple-Discord-bot

-A Simple Discord Bot made using discord.js and discord server for messaging and adding users to server
+A Simple Discord Bot made by using Pure Javascript (discord.js) and discord server for messaging and adding users to server

 ## Introduction
 - I have used npm and installed dependency of discord server to make bot live 24*7